ecmwf/IonBeam/README.md

 uv run ionbeam -c ionbeam/config.local.yaml start
 ```

-This starts the core with in-memory adapters and a local dataset directory, no external services required.
-The Flight endpoint listens on `grpc://localhost:8815`; metrics are served on `http://localhost:8000`.
+This starts the core with in-memory adapters and a local dataset directory.
+No external services are required.
+The Flight endpoint listens on `grpc://localhost:8815`, and metrics are served at `http://localhost:8000`.

 To push synthetic observations through it, run the bundled load generator in a second shell: